visualdbcorp/caddy/README.md

 - `.env`: Environment variables for Visual DB
 - `setup.cmd`: Windows batch file to set up the environment
 - `stop.cmd`: Windows batch file to stop all services
+- `setup.sh`: macOS script to set up the environment
-- `restart.cmd`: Windows batch file to restart services after configuration changes
+- `stop.sh`: macOS script to stop all services

 ## Installation